tiagoetiene/gaspar/README.md

 genus: 16 0 0 0
 euler: -24
 ```
 The isosurface contains four components, three of them contain no handles (genus 0) while one contains 16.
-The Euler characteristic of the whole isoruface is -24.
-Equipped with this information one can compare the expected (right image) againsts the topology computed using Marching Cubes (left):
+The Euler characteristic of the surface is -24.
+With this information, the expected (right image) andcomputed (left) surfaces can be compared.
+For example, here's the topological information for the surface shown in the left:
 ```
 components: 2
 genus: 19 0